What Is Network Access Control (NAC)?

 How Does NAC Work?

-The NAC solution consists of three key components: security terminal, NAC device, and server system.
+The NAC solution consists of three key components: user terminal, NAC device, and server system.

 Components of the NAC solution

-• NAC device: enforces security policies, that is, allowing, rejecting, isolating, or restricting the access of users based on the security policies customized for enterprise networks.
+- NAC device: enforces security policies, that is, allowing, rejecting, isolating, or restricting the access of users based on the security policies customized for customers' networks.
+A NAC device belongs to the network domain.

-• Server system: consists of the NAC server, antivirus/patch/software server, and service server.
+- Server system: consists of the NAC server, antivirus, patch, and software servers, and service servers.

-The NAC server is the core of the NAC solution.
-Users can access the NAC server before passing identity authentication and security check.
-The NAC server authenticates users, performs security audits on users, implements security policies on users, and associates with the NAC device to deliver user rights.
-If a user passes identity authentication but fails terminal security check, the user usually accesses the antivirus/patch/software server to automatically update the antivirus database on the terminal and install as well as update the patches of the operating system and application software to meet the terminal security check requirements.
-The service server is used for enterprise service management.
-Only authenticated and authorized users can access the service server.
+The NAC server is deployed in the pre-authentication domain and is the core of the NAC solution.
+Users can access the NAC server before the authentication and security check.
+The NAC server authenticates users, performs security audits on users, enforces security policies on users, and works with the NAC device to deliver user rights.

-• Employees: refer to those who have fixed office locations and long-term work contracts.
+- Employees: refer to those who have fixed office locations and long-term work contracts.
 Employees typically use company devices as office devices.
-Company devices often have security terminals installed before employees obtain the devices.
-After passing authentication, employees have sufficient access rights to the company network.
+After passing authentication, employees have sufficient access rights to access the enterprise network.

-• Partners: refer to those who frequently move and are under few enterprise constraints.
+- Partners: refer to those who frequently move and are under few enterprise constraints.
 These personnel are connected to the enterprise network for a certain period of time and access some servers on the network.
-Partners usually use the company devices that have security terminals installed.
-However, the rights of partners must be strictly controlled because their terminal security is low.
+However, partners' permissions must be strictly controlled due to low security.

-• Visitors: refer to those who are connected to enterprise networks temporarily.
-Typically, visitors are wirelessly connected to the enterprise network and can only access the Internet through the enterprise network.
-Visitors are strictly isolated from employees and partners to prevent enterprise information asset leakage.
+- Visitors: refer to those who are connected to enterprise networks temporarily.
+Typically, visitors are wirelessly connected to an enterprise network and can only access the Internet through the enterprise network.
+Visitors are strictly isolated from employees and partners to prevent the leakage of enterprise information assets.

 BYOD

-To meet employees' pursuit of new technologies and personalization and improve their work efficiency, many enterprises start to consider allowing employees to connect to the intranet using their own smart devices (such as mobile phones, tablets, and laptops).
+To address employees' desires for new technologies and personalization and improve their work efficiency, many enterprises are considering whether to allow employees to connect to the intranet using their own smart devices (such as mobile phones, tablets, and laptops).
 This is called BYOD.
-Generally, no security terminal is installed on employees' own devices.
-Accessing the enterprise intranet through these devices may bring security risks.
+Because no security terminal is typically installed on such devices, accessing the enterprise intranet through these devices may bring security risks.
 The NAC solution uses the terminal type identification technology to automatically identify the types of devices that employees use to connect to the enterprise intranet.
 This implements authentication and authorization based on user information, device type, and device operating environment.

 IoT

 Most IoT devices do not support traditional authentication protocols or security certificates.
-The NAC solution automatically identifies IoT devices based on their electronic identity information (including the device version, vendor information, version number, product name, and terminal type), and completes network access authentication for the IoT devices based on the configured security policies.
+The NAC solution automatically identifies IoT devices based on their electronic identity information, including the device version, vendor information, version number, product name, and terminal type.
+It then completes network access authentication for them based on the configured security policies.

 Public Wi-Fi Network

-Public Wi-Fi networks are widely used.
-Almost all cafes, shops, airports, hotels, and other public places provide public Wi-Fi access for their customers and guests.
-A completely open public Wi-Fi network has low security.
-This is because anyone can log in to the network without identity authentication.
-Therefore, exercise caution when connecting to the network.
-NAC provides WeChat authentication and SMS authentication.
-When a user accesses a public Wi-Fi network, the user can scan the QR code through WeChat or enter the mobile number on the web portal page to access the network using the real name.
+Public Wi-Fi networks are widely deployed, including in almost all cafes, shops, airports, hotels, and other public places.
+However, a completely open public Wi-Fi network has low security, because anyone can connect to the network without identity authentication.
+Therefore, it is essential to exercise caution when connecting to such a network.
+The NAC solution provides SMS authentication.
+When a user accesses a public Wi-Fi network, the user can enter a mobile number on the web portal page to access the network using the real name.